-This project will create a novel whole-of-population linked data platform to provide strong evidence on health and health care to inform health policy and practice.
-With our partnership of researchers and key organisations – the Australian Bureau of Statistics, the Australian Institute of Health and Welfare and the National Heart Foundation of Australia – we propose linking Census, mortality and key health data to answer partner priority research questions, centred on three themes.
+This project uses novel whole-of-population linked data, including from the Multi-Agency Data Integration Project (MADIP), to provide evidence on health and health care in Australia.
+With our partnership of researchers and key organisations – the Australian Bureau of Statistics, the Australian Institute of Health and Welfare and the Heart Foundation – we use these data to answer partner priority research questions, centred on three themes.

 Theme 1 – Variation in fatal burden of disease

 There is a huge opportunity for identifying potential population health gain within Australia by systematically quantifying socioeconomic variation in fatal burden of major diseases.
-We will do this using linked Census-mortality data, and develop an Index of Preventive Potential that can be used to prioritise action.
+Using Census linked to mortality data, we are quantifying inequalities in all-cause and cause-specific mortality and in life expectancy.
+We are using this information to develop an Index of Preventive Potential that can be used to prioritise action.

 The need for appropriate end-of-life care is recognised but evidence on where Australians die and the support they receive is fragmented.
-We propose linking Census, mortality, health and aged care data to enable a comprehensive analysis of social circumstances, residential location, and health and aged care service use in the last year of life, and how this varies by cause-of-death.
+We are using multiple linked datasets to examine social circumstances, residential location, and health and aged care service use in the last year of life, particularly for people living with cardiovascular disease.
 These analyses have huge potential to inform gaps in knowledge on end-of-life pathways, and insights into factors associated with adverse and favourable trajectories, hence opportunities to intervene.

 On 10 February 2021, the Linked Data for Better Health team at ANU hosted a forum at the National Portrait Gallery in Canberra on using the Multi-Agency Data Integration Project (MADIP) data asset to answer policy-relevant questions on health and health care in Australia.
 The event provided an opportunity to learn about the available data, how to access it, and how it is currently being used.